President and CEO of LifeBridge Health

 Neil Meltzer began his relationship with Sinai Hospital

-in 1988 as vice president of Operations and has ascended the ranks ever since.
-In 1992, he became senior vice president of Operations before moving up four years later to senior vice president and chief operating officer of what is today an 846 million-dollar, 504-bed community teaching hospital.
+in 1988 as vice president of Operations, and has ascended the ranks ever since.
+In 1992, he became senior vice president of Operations before moving up four years later to senior vice president and chief operating officer of what is today an $846 million, 504-bed community teaching hospital.
 Meltzer assumed the titles of president and COO of Sinai and senior vice president of LifeBridge Health

 in 1998.
 He became president and CEO of LifeBridge Health on July 1, 2013.

 Meltzer has helped make LifeBridge Health more than a place to receive top-notch health care.
 During his tenure as Sinai Hospital president, the Baltimore Business Journal

 recognized LifeBridge Health for three consecutive years as a "Best Place to Work" in the greater Baltimore area, and LifeBridge Health was subsequently added to the Fortune 100